by Michael S. Clark (with help from Linda Clark Rossi)

 Their first child, who arrived in 1953 in San Jose, was delivered by Dr. Frank Paulson (1905-1996).
 He was Canadian, and he had gotten his Medical Degree in 1934 from the University of Manitoba in Winnipeg, Canada.
 Although he had a succesful medical practice in Canada, he obtained a license in 1950 to practice in California, moved there, and opened an office in Room 310 of the Sainte Claire Building at 311 1st St in downtown San Jose.
 He occupied this office for the next 21 or so years, until his retirement.
 Mom thought very highly of Dr. Paulson, and he delivered all five of her children at Doctors General Hospital at 975 Lenzen Ave in San Jose.
 Paulson remained our family doctor right up until 1969 when we moved out of the county.

 There is some confusion between Doctors Hospital and nearby O’Connor Hospital.
 Doctors General Hospital at 976 Lenzen Ave. in San Jose was founded in 1946 by Dr. Milton E. Denmark (1917-1991) as a private, non-profit hospital, and it soon became known for its maternal and child care, as well as its osteopathic services.
 It merged in 1970 with San Jose Hospital, following some legal actions against Dr. Denmark, and it was subequently renamed the Park Alameda Hospital.
 However, it quit accepting new patients in 1974, when it was sold to Santa Clara County, and today it is the home of the County Health Department.
 O’Connors is a different hospital that was founded in 1889 as one of the first hospitals in the county.
-It is located at 2105 Forest Ave, which only two miles ways from the old Doctors Hospital.
+It is located at 2105 Forest Ave, only two miles away from Doctors Hospital.
 Today it is one of four hospitals that make up Santa Clara Valley Healthcare (SCVH), which is owned and operated by the county.

 Dad and the kids in the Tetons with the 1952 Ford Victoria.